 Maybe you’re planning a vacation to the Bahamas or Hawaii soon and would like to find the best rebreather for diving.
 I’m going to let you know up front; it’s going to cost you a pretty penny no matter which one you buy.

-Rebreathers cost between a couple of thousands of dollars to tens of thousands of dollars.
+Rebreathers cost between a couple of thousand, to tens of thousands dollars.
 Due to the high price of rebreathers, it’s imperative to learn as much as possible about them before making a purchase, unless you can afford to shell out a few thousand dollars on a whim.

 How We Reviewed